Kentico/ems-module-kontent-publishing/README.md

 [![Stack Overflow](https://img.shields.io/badge/Stack%20Overflow-ASK%20NOW-FE7A16.svg?logo=stackoverflow&logoColor=white)](https://stackoverflow.com/tags/kentico)

-DISCLAIMER: This is a sample, it needs detailed testing and maybe some fixing for real production usage.
+:warning: DISCLAIMER: This is a sample, it needs detailed testing and maybe some fixing for real production usage.
 See also Known issues and TODOs.

 This repository contains source code of the Kentico Cloud publishing module for Kentico EMS.